 When travelling to the Gallipoli Peninsula Peace Park, be prepared for the variable climatic conditions.
-Obey safety signage and directions; and not wander off marked roads and tracks within the Park.
-If travelling as part of a tour group do not separate from the group and wander the park alone.
+Obey safety signage and directions; and do not wander off marked roads and tracks within the Park.
+If travelling as part of a tour group do not separate from the group and wander the Park alone.

-Be aware that winter storms and the heavy volume of traffic seriously affect many coastal roads around Gallipoli, including those in the park.
+Be aware that winter storms and the heavy volume of traffic seriously affect many coastal roads around Gallipoli, including those in the Park.
 Traffic restrictions may apply to the Anzac Cove road.
-However, pedestrians will still be able to access places of interest in the park.
+However, pedestrians will still be able to access places of interest in the Park.